 Project intersection improvements are focused on Broadway and Regent Drive, and Broadway and Table Mesa Drive.

-Separately, there are grant-funded traffic signal projects to improve intersection safety at the intersections of Broadway and Regent Drive, and at Broadway and Baseline Road, to be constructed in spring/summer 2025.
+Separately, there are two grant-funded traffic signal projects: one at Broadway & Regent Drive, completed in June 2025, and another at Broadway & Baseline Road, which will be completed in 2026.

 This project is partly funded by the Colorado Department of Transportation (CDOT) and a federal Transportation Improvement Program grant from the Denver Regional Council of Governments (DRCOG).
 The project will cost $4.6 million, with $3.98 million from state and federal funds, and $620,000 funded by the city.